grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 an inventory of system components that is at the level of granularity deemed necessary for tracking and reporting is developed and documented;

-an inventory of system components that includes {{ insert: param, cm-08_odp.01 }} is developed and documented;
+an inventory of system components that includes information deemed necessary to achieve effective system component accountability is defined; is developed and documented;

-the system component inventory is reviewed and updated {{ insert: param, cm-08_odp.02 }}.
+the system component inventory is reviewed and updated frequency at which to review and update the system component inventory is defined;.

 Configuration management policy